cleavr/cleaverdocs/content/documentation/delete-account.md

 After you make the request to delete your account, you will receive a confirmation email to verify that you want your account deleted.
 After selecting the confirmation button, your account will be removed from Cleavr.

 You may create a new account at any time using the same email previously tied to the account you removed.
-This includes eligibilty to the 5-day free trial as Cleavr will view you as a brand new user.
+This includes eligibility to the 5-day free trial as Cleavr will view you as a brand new user.